EICR Certificate Cost

 Who Needs It?
 For rental properties in the UK, it's a legal requirement for landlords to obtain an EICR at least every 5 years.
 Private homeowners can also get EICRs, but they aren't a legal requirement.

 What Is It?
 A Part P Notification relates to Building Regulations in place in England and Wales to ensure the safety of homeowners and tenants when having electrical work carried out.
-The regulation states that notification should be given, along with full plans, to a building control body of any upcoming additions of one or more electrical circuits in dwellings and associated buildings.
+The regulation states that adding one or more new electrical circuits in dwellings and associated buildings must either be notified to a building control body or be carried out by a registered electrician who can self-certify the work.

 Who Needs It?
 If you're having any electrical work done, it's always worth checking with your local council if a Part P Notification is required.